hamed65kz/ISC-Challenge-Without-Boost/README.md

 "CMAKE_PREFIX_PATH": "$env{VCPKG_ROOT}/installed/x64-linux"
   ```

+:warning:The key point is that on Windows, the default triplet is x64-windows, which utilizes the MSVC compiler.
+Consequently, packages are built using MSVC.
+If you switch the CMake generator to MinGW, the installed packages will not be compatible with MinGW, Since MSVC and MinGW utilize different C++ ABIs and link to separate runtime libraries, combining them can lead to linker errors like LNK2019 or undefined references.
+Unfortunately, the current VCPKG automated process does not account for compiler-specific triplets and only installs the platform-specific default triplet.
+Therefore, on Windows, you cannot link packages built with MSVC to executables built with MinGW.

 #### 3. Build the Project

   As mentioned, since we are using vcpkg, it is essential to set `CMAKE_TOOLCHAIN_FILE` and `CMAKE_PREFIX_PATH` for a successful build.
 Below is an example build command for a Windows x64 and Linux x64 host machine: